Business Risks

 Kokuyo values diversity and works to build an employee-friendly workplace, believing that creating a positive working environment is crucial to the organization’s long-term success.
 However, there remains a risk that Kokuyo’s efforts to create such a workplace fail to go as planned, leading to incidents in which employees suffer accidents, adverse health effects, or workplace harassment.
 Such incidents could damage business performance, incur accident compensation, or harm the Kokuyo brand.
 Any such eventualities could adversely impact Kokuyo’s operational and financial performance.

-We also provide employees with the Kokuyo Group Hotline for raising concerns about or seeking advice.
+We also provide employees with the Kokuyo Group Hotline for raising concerns about or seeking advice on matters of corporate ethics, compliance, and other matters that they may feel unable to raise through the usual channels.
 The hotline is global and accessible to all employees of the global Kokuyo Group, whether they work in Japan or an overseas location.
 Employees in Japan can additionally contact a third-party whistleblowing service, enhancing whistleblower protection.
-In the year under review, 20 calls were made to the Kokuyo Group Hotline.
+In June 2024, we extended the hotline to cover our supply-chain partners to encourage healthy and mutually beneficial supply-chain partnerships.

-5) Information Risks
+5) IT Risks

 6) Investment Risks

-Kokuyo pursues M&A deals and invests in companies with a view to sustainably improving its enterprise value.
-All potential investments are subject to a due diligence process, which examines, among other things, the potential investee’s financial health and the terms and conditions of the contract.
 Investments are then subject to regular reviews, which focus on how well the profit plan has progressed and whether the investment still represents value for money.
 Despite these measures, there remains a risk that changes in the business landscape will cause Kokuyo to lose money on an investment.
 In such cases, Kokuyo may need to recognize impairment of tangible assets, intangible assets (such as goodwill), or investment securities, which would adversely impact its operational and financial performance.

 To minimize the risk of impairment loss, Kokuyo subjects potential investments to a due diligence process with advice from outside experts, and continually works to improve its due diligence.
 To build competence as an investor, Kokuyo accumulates knowledge related to M&A deals and stakes in businesses, and trains general staff in these matters.